TheLovinator1/panso.se/README.md

 - `panso/tests.py` - Tests using [Django Unit Test framework](https://docs.djangoproject.com/en/5.0/topics/testing/overview/).
 - `templates` - The HTML templates for the project. `base.html` is the base template that other templates extend.
 - `static` - The static files for the project (e.g., CSS, JavaScript, images).

+## Data

+- The main database is stored in /data/panso.sqlite3.
+- Logs are stored in /data/{date}.log.

 ## Contact